jwkern/rovibEmSpec_Python/README.md

 2) In a terminal, cd into the directory that now contains the script and the data

+3) Change the directory paths on line 116 and 159 to point towards the local directory on your machine that contains the .csv files

-3) Run the script by typing the following into the command line:
+4) Run the script by typing the following into the command line:

            python3.8 rovibEmSpec_JWK.py
 ___________________________________________________________________________________________________________________________________________________________________